chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

    <br />

    * **Choose** a color theme for your app.
-This theme affects the background, icons, and fonts in the portal.
+This theme affects the background, icons, and fonts in the portal and mobile app.
    * **Upload** your **logo file** (JPG or PNG).
 This will appear in the top-left corner of the portal.
    * **Upload** your **mobile logo file** (JPG or PNG).
 This will be displayed in the mobile app.
    * **Upload** your **icon file** (JPG or PNG).
 This icon appears in the top-left corner of your app when the menu collapses.